 ISU has been nationally recognized for its commitment and delivery of advising services, and it recognizes the critical link advising provides between the institution and the student.

-Advising at ISU is successful because students share the responsibility to maximize the mentoring relationships between advisee and adviser.
-Students are responsible for learning the policies and protocol for the university, the college and their individual departmental major, minor or program, and for seeking their adviser’s assistance.
+Advising at ISU is successful because students share the responsibility to maximize the mentoring relationships between advisee and advisor.
+Students are responsible for learning the policies and protocol for the university, the college and their individual departmental major, minor or program, and for seeking their advisor’s assistance.